OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:14

-Meonothai fathered Ophrah,
+Meonothai was the father of Ophrah,

-> and Seraiah fathered Joab, the father of Ge-harashim,
+> and Seraiah was the father of Joab, the father of Ge-harashim,
 > for they were craftsmen.

 ---

 ## 1 Chronicles 4:15

-The sons of Caleb the son of Jephunneh were:
+The sons of Caleb, the son of Jephunneh, were:

 > Iru, Elah, and Naam;
 > and the son of Elah was Kenaz.